kenrick95/plan/CONTRIBUTING.md

 5. Click "Get + parse"
 6. Wait till all done
    - If anything goes wrong, please file an issue.
-7. Commit your changes and send a pull request
+7. Commit your changes and send a pull request.